Taiwan Taoyuan Airport 台灣桃園國際機場

 The recommended method of transit for tourists visiting Taipei is to take the Airport MRT to arrive in 35 minutes.
-Another way is to catch a Kuo-Kuang Bus (國光客運, Livery: white, blue, purple) to Taipei Main Station, then proceed to your destination using the Taipei MRT.
-Travel time is less than 1 hour depending on traffic, and the fare is around NT$125 depending on route.
+Another way is to catch a Kuo-Kuang Bus line 1819 (國光客運, Livery: white, blue, purple) to Taipei Main Station, then proceed to your destination using the Taipei MRT.
+Travel time is less than 1 hour depending on traffic, and the fare is around NT$140 depending on route.
 Taxis are also available for around NT$900-1200 depending on where you are going in the city.
 Please be aware there is a surcharge for trips originating at the airport, and credit cards can be used on Taoyuan Airport taxis.

 From Taipei Metro Area:

 Taking a taxi to Taoyuan Airport is a flat rate of NT$1000 from anywhere in Taipei if reserved over the telephone.
 Depending how many people are in your group and your situation, it may be wiser to just cab it instead of trying to find the bus to the airport.
 That being said, the most convenient place to find the airport bus is at the Kuo-Kuang West Bus Terminal (國光客運, Livery: white, blue, purple), located just outside of Taipei Main Station Exit East 3 (東3).
-The West Station is under renovation as of November 2016 and service has been moved to outside the East exits.
-Busses leave frequently and cost NT$125 per ticket.
+Busses leave frequently and cost NT$140 per ticket.
 The Airport MRT is also accessible here.